 Dynamic submodels are driven by tables of experimental data that indicate the temporal and spatial expression of the network elements, as well as when the inputs into each are active.
 So the first part of this tutorial will discuss how to build these tables and populate them with data.
 The second part will then discuss how to build the dynamic submodels that access these tables.

 Although the data tables determine what network elements are shown as active in the dynamic submodels, you still need to first construct the top-level model and the top-level submodels manually.
 There are various ways to do this, but that topic is covered in other tutorials.
 To learn one way to build these models, begin with the Quick Start Tutorial.
 The model we start with in this tutorial is shown below.
-While you can create it yourself if you wish (and if you do, give the intercellular node the name Signal, and the bubble node the name Interaction), the easiest way to get started is to download the file TutorialModelV2.btp from the URL:
+While you can create it yourself if you wish (and if you do, give the intercellular node the name Signal, and the bubble node the name Interaction), the easiest way to get started is to download and save the file TutorialModelV2.btp.

-How you save files at a URL depends on your web browser.
+How you save the file in the previous link depends on your web browser.
 With Firefox, for example, you would right-click on the above link and select Save Link As... to save the file.
 After saving TutorialModelV2.btp on your computer, start the BioTapestry Editor and open the file.
 You should see this: